University of Texas at El Paso Academic Catalog

 • Secondary [7-12] History with ESL Certification (Dual Degree)*

-All-level teacher certification options (with paid Student Teaching Residency)
+All-level teacher certification options (with Student Teaching Residency)

 Additional Secondary and All-Level teacher certifications options

-Students interested in becoming secondary education or all-level education certified teachers, may complete a major in the specialization area in which they will teach and a minor in the College of Education (e.g.for instance, All-level Art Certification students complete a Bachelor of Arts with the College of Liberal Arts and an education minor in the College of Education) and a minor or concentration with the College of Education.
-For Secondary Social Studies and History, students have the option to major in both the College of Liberal Arts and the College of Education to participate in the Paid Student Teaching Residency Program and earn Dual Degrees.
-Coursework information appears in the appropriate section of this catalog under the College of Health Sciences, Liberal Arts, and Science for those students majoring outside COED who are seeking teacher certification.
+Students interested in becoming secondary education or all-level education certified teachers, may complete a major in the specialization area in which they will teach and a minor in the College of Education (for instance, All-level Art Certification students complete a Bachelor of Arts with the College of Liberal Arts and an education minor in the College of Education).
+For Secondary Social Studies and History, students have the option to major in both the College of Liberal Arts and the College of Education to earn Dual Degrees.
+Coursework information appears in the appropriate section of this catalog under the Colleges of Health Sciences, Liberal Arts, and Science for those students majoring outside of the College of Education who are seeking teacher certification.
 Students may pursue secondary and all-level certification in the following areas and in the following ways:

 Secondary Education